arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 ![The sequence of actions in the tutorial’s client-server model](assets/por_ard_ap_sketch_explanation.svg?sanitize=true)

-*** **Note:** Remember that the built-in RGB LEDs  on the Portenta H7 need to be pulled to ground to make them light up.
-This means that a voltage level of LOW on each of their pins will turn the specific color of the LED on, a voltage level of HIGH will turn them off.***
+***Remember that the built-in RGB LEDs  on the Portenta H7 need to be pulled to ground to make them light up.
+This means that a voltage level of __LOW__ on each of their pins will turn the specific color of the LED on, a voltage level of __HIGH__ will turn them off.***

 ## 3. Create the arduino_secrets.h tab